petemoore/go-book/first.rst

 For example, we can declare the constant ``Pi`` to be equal to ``3.14``.
 During the execution of the program, the value of ``Pi`` won't and can not be changed.
-There is no assignation of values to constants.
+There is no assignment of values to constants.

 Constants are useful to make programs easy to read and to maintain.
 In effect, writing ``Pi`` instead of the floating point number ``3.14`` in many spots of